Planning-Inspectorate/osom-guide/src/the-executive-team.md

 In order to ensure the organisation functions both efficiently and effectively, the Executive should decommission a service when either:

-- new user needs are established that it is unable to meet _and..._
+* new user needs are established that it is unable to meet _and..._
-- another service better meets the user's needs now _or..._
+* another service better meets the user's needs now _or..._
-- the user’s needs no longer exist.
+* the user’s needs no longer exist.

 ### Alter services

 Occasionally a service contract as written and established through the service lifecycle will require alteration - a new user need may be identified, or some other element of the contract may need to be adjusted.

-The executive can do this, but should only do so sparingly: a contract change has associated risks that should not be ignored.
+The OCDIO can do this, but should only do so sparingly: a contract change has associated risks that should not be ignored.

 ### Hold services accountable

-The Executive is responsible for holding Service Managers accountable for the services they operate.
+The OCDIO is responsible for holding Service Managers accountable for the services they operate.
 This includes performance, conformance to guidance, methodology, decision making, and any other consideration the executive wishes.

-It should be noted that the Executive does not have the authority to dictate any of these elements to the service, via the Service Manager, but it does have the authority to appoint and replace the Service Manager if it sees fit.
+It should be noted that the OCDIO does not have the authority to dictate any of these elements to the service, via the Service Manager, but it does have the authority to appoint and replace the Service Manager if it sees fit.

 ## Allocate budgets to services